ImperialCollegeLondon/MSE404-MM/docs/labs/lab08/readme.md

     $$
     where $x$ is the displacement and $\omega$ is the oscillation frequency.
 By comparing this equation to $\omega^2\mathbf{v}=\mathbf{D}\mathbf{v}$, we see that $\mathbf{D}$ plays the same role as $k/m$ - it measures the ratio of the strength of the spring constant of the atomic forces to the mass of the vibrating object.

-    In other words, it measures how difficult it is to move the atoms with masses $M_I$ due to the atomic forces induced by the displacement.
-In fact, the units of the entries of $\mathbf{D}$ are the same as the units of $k/m$.

-### Vibrational normal modes
-The normal modes of vibrations are the eigenvectors of the dynamical matrix $\mathbf{D}$, as discussed in the lectures.
-The corresponding eigenvalues are the squares of the vibration frequencies.
-The number of normal modes of any molecule can be calculated easily: if there are $N$ atoms in the molecule, there will be $3N$ normal modes.

-## Vibrations of molecules: Quantum Espresso (overview)
+## Vibrations of molecules with Quantum Espresso
 Density-functional theory can be used to calculate the dynamical matrix $\mathbf{D}$ of molecules.
 Quantum Espresso uses density-functional perturbation theory (DFPT) to do this.

-## Vibrations in molecules: Quantum Espresso (calculation)
 We first calculate the vibrational properties of a methane molecule.
 You will learn how to use the programme `ph.x` for calculating the normal modes of a molecule.
 This calculation requires two steps:

 ### Step 1: run the `pw.x` calculation

-The first step is to carry out a standard DFT calculation using the equilibrium structure of methane.
+The first step is to carry out a standard DFT calculation for the equilibrium structure of methane.
 !!! example "Task 1a - run `pw.x`"

     - Read the input file `01_CH4_scf.in`.
 You should be familiar with all the input variables.